-If you want a quick overview of what the program can do, I recommend you take a look at How to Use OneNote which is the first article in this series.
+If you want a quick overview of what the program can do, I recommend you take a look at the first article in this series.

 First of all, OneNote is an excellent place to store both the scribbles, hyperlinks, and assignment ideas you have for a project or lesson.
 This way you have a safe place to keep your ideas until they are ready to be released out into the world.

 The structure is also easy to manage in this program or app.
 Different sections and pages make things easy to rearrange if needed.
 If you name your notes, they are also easy to find using the search function.

 One thing I like is the ability to add hyperlinks to other resources.
 I use this both to connect to external hyperlinks found on the web, as well as to link to specific files on my OneDrive or even internal links linking to other parts of my notebook.
 This also helps you to keep all the research you do when planning a lesson or theme and keep them all in one place – and you don’t lose your precious work by misplacing papers and notes!

 If you’re not a fan of using hyperlinks, then perhaps the ability to attach files as needed is something for you instead?
 Once again this helps you have the material you need at hand, instead of you having to look for it in several different places.
 This also makes it easier and faster for you to set up a digital lesson plan in OneNote to share with your classes and students.

 With teaching being the way it is, who doesn’t appreciate having things organized and staying on top of things?

 What About the Students?

 These are just some examples of how you can use OneNote as a teacher – but what about the students?